Search by name, year or event

 1587 - Drake attacks the Spanish fleet in Cadiz.

-1587 - Raleigh's second expedition to New World lands in North Carolina
+1587 - Raleigh's second expedition to New World lands in North Carolina.
+Drake destroys the Spanish fleet at Cadiz.

 1588 - Robert Dudley, Earl of Leicester, and a favourite of Elizabeth, dies.

-1588 - A Spanish Armada of 130 ships sailing against England is defeated by fireships and bad weather.
+1588 - A Spanish Armada of 130 ships sailing against England is defeated by bad weather and the English fleet under Admiral Drake and John Hawkins using fireships.
 Many were wrecked trying to return by sailing round the north of the British Isles.
+The English dominance of the sea leaves the way open for English trade and colonisation of America and India.

 1588 - Earl of Essex leads an expedition to Ireland.